-- Flexible cloud-native architecture: Avalara's cloud solutions are designed as content-driven tax engines.
-Changes to tax content are pushed through the system, applying to all products and transaction types seamlessly, and reduce the need for manual content uploads and intervention from IT/technical staff. - Integrations: Avalara has more than 1,000 signed partner integrations comprising ERP, CRM, billing, invoicing, ecommerce, and marketplace platforms.
-With experience gained from thousands of customers using these integrations over the years and extensive testing with leading enterprise ERPs and partners, customers have stated that it is a no-brainer to choose Avalara in competitive situations.
-A prebuilt integration that has been successfully deployed by other customers reduces implementation time, costs, and risk. - Support for a wide variety of tax types: Avalara customers use multiple products and solutions to support a large array of tax types and processes.
-Supporting an end-to-end compliance process, Avalara offers nexus assessment and studies, voluntary disclosure agreement and back-filing services, business licensing and sales tax registrations, world-class tax calculation, integrated returns preparation, filing and remittance, and exemption certificate management.
-For multinational customers, Avalara supports VAT, GST, cross-border compliance requirements such as customs and duties, and e-invoicing.
-Avalara Tax Research tools offer full-access and bespoke content research tools for experts.
+- Integrations: Avalara has 1,000+ signed partner integrations comprising ERP, CRM, billing, invoicing and POS, and ecommerce and marketplace platforms.
+Avalara's experience gained from thousands of customers using these integrations for years has made it a no-brainer for buyers to pick Avalara in competitive situations.
+A prebuilt integration that has been successfully deployed by other customers reduces implementation time and risk. - Support for a wide variety of tax types: Avalara customers use multiple products and solutions to support a large array of tax types and processes.
+By supporting an end-to-end compliance process, Avalara offers nexus assessment and studies, voluntary disclosure agreement and back-filing services, business licensing and sales tax registrations, world-class tax calculation, integrated returns preparation, filing and remittance, and exemption certificate management.
+For global customers, Avalara supports VAT, GST, and cross-border compliance requirements

-Industry solutions: Avalara offers customers software packages with industry-specific functionality for industries with unique regulations or processes.
+- such as customs and duties and e-invoicing.
+Avalara Tax Research tools offer full access and bespoke content research tools for experts. - Industry solutions: Avalara offers customers software packages with industry-specific functionality for industries with unique regulations or processes.
 Currently, Avalara offers industry-specific packages for energy, tobacco, communications, hospitality, beverage alcohol, retail, and insurance industries.